RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 1. It has to look well-designed - By default!
 1. It has to be low maintenance - And still fully controllable!

-This is what I personally get from webflow.
+This is what I personally get from webflow (if you don't count the times when I build custom integrations for it 😅).
 While building my portfolio/blog page, it somehow turned into [fullstack.coach](https://fullstack.coach), but no worries I'll set up a portfolio sample soon to give you an example.

-I'll post more on this in my coming portfolio guide, keep tuned! 📻 If you like the idea of webflow already, make sure to register via my link and let me know if you did so (You'll be honored with big kudos :))).
+I'll post more on this in my coming portfolio guide, keep tuned! 📻 If you like the idea of webflow already, make sure to [register via my link]() and let me know if you did so (You'll be honored with big kudos :))).
+Keep in mind though, that a webflow will be 20 bucks a month, though, so only consider it if you are serious about blogging!

 > How I did it for this article: I wrote the article in markdown and sent it to
 > webflow via CrossPost